Freight Carrier Bankruptcies

 Support in Claims Processing

-In the unfortunate event of financial losses due to a carrier’s bankruptcy, the 3PL can assist their clients in the claims process, helping them recover losses through insurance or other means.
+In the unfortunate event of financial losses due to a carrier’s bankruptcy, the 3PL can assist its clients in the claims process, helping them recover losses through insurance or other means.

 That’s why partnering with a 3PL like FreightCenter is the simplest way.
 We have active contracts with more than 45 LTL carriers.
 If one carrier should go bankrupt, it will not slow down our customers.
 We offer Full or Partial Truckload shipments, and we have hundreds of Truckload carriers and independent operators nationwide at our disposal.